nccgroup/azucar/README.md

 <h1>Operating System Support</h1>

-As the script uses the .NET ADAL library for for authenticating the user and calling the REST APIs, only Windows OS are currently supported.
+As the script uses the .NET ADAL library for authenticating the user and calling the REST APIs, only Windows OS are currently supported.

 <h1>Features</h1>